ChloeKahlman/aappgen/README.md

 This script generates the necessary files for AAPP.

-It requires the import of the xlrd python library.
+It requires the import of the pandas python library.
 Install it with:
 ```
-pip install xlrd
+pip install pandas
 ```

 Provide the files 'testpwd.txt', 'realpwd.txt', and 'contest_floor.xls' in the in folder.